How to Run a Silent Auction with Charity Auction Software

 Offer various payment options (cash, credit card, check)

 If you want the money, you've got to make it easy for people to give it to you, friend!
 Get every payment method option you can get your hands on: card, cash, check, ACH, Venmo, PayPal, stocks, pirate's booty, dinglehoppers, magic potions...
+And with Funraise Auctions, you can accept a payment method at the time of bidding, then seamlessly charge the winning bidder at the close of the auction.

 Have volunteers ready to assist with any questions, issues, and delivery arrangements

 You've got this!
 We know it's difficult, but your volunteers can handle it.
 Write out frequently-asked questions and answers ahead of time, list out things that could go wrong and their workarounds, and initial payment and delivery options.
-With all the information laid out, your volunteers can guide your bidders, and any event hiccups will be just that: hiccups.
+With all the information laid out, your volunteers can guide your auction guests, and any event hiccups will be just that: hiccups.

 3. After the Event